myrovh/dotfiles/readme.md

 * base0F: "hex value"

 ## zsh
 Installs antigen to automatically add additional functionality to zsh shell.
 Adds some yaourt aliases (type 'help' to view them).
 Adds automatic startx.
+Requires the bin module to set colour scheme.
 #### Variables Used
 * autostart_on: "true or false"
 * base16_scheme: "name of scheme (exclude file extension)"